 From a dedicated team of directors to a passionate board, we have an experienced team of people who shape the plans and direction of our organisations.
 Our Board makes major decisions about our aims and how we can achieve this.
 It steers our executive management team who look after the day-to-day operation of the business and the delivery of our services.

-The organisation is run by a voluntary Board of Management where people are recruited based upon a criteria of skills and competencies required by the board to fulfil their business objectives.
+The organisation is run by a Board of Management where people are recruited based upon a criteria of skills and competencies required by the Board to fulfil their business objectives.
 The Board makes major decisions about what the company aims to do and how it will achieve this.
-It steers the executive management team who look after the day-to-day operation of the business and the delivery of services.
+It steers the Executive Management Team who look after the day-to-day operation of the business and the delivery of services.

-SLH received the highest gradings for ‘governance and viability’ from the Homes and Communities Agency (the social housing regulator) for the fourth year in a row in November 2016.
+SLH currently holds the highest gradings for Governance’ (G1) and ‘Viability (V1) from the Homes and Communities Agency (the social housing regulator).

-Brian’s career was in education and between 1990 and 2008 he was Deputy Principal at Joseph Chamberlain College, Birmingham, a city-centre Sixth form college with over 3,000 students.
+Brians career was in further education and between 1990 and 2008 he was Deputy Principal at Joseph Chamberlain College, Birmingham, a city-centre Sixth form college with over 3,000 students.
 His main responsibilities included managing Human Resources, IT, Information, Financial and Risk Management.